MIPS/gcc/gcc/config/sh/sh.md

   rtx set1, set2;
   rtx replacements[4];

-  /* We want to replace occurences of operands[0] with operands[1] and
+  /* We want to replace occurrences of operands[0] with operands[1] and
      operands[2] with operands[0] in operands[4]/operands[5].
-     Doing just two replace_rtx calls naiively would result in the second replacement undoing all that the first did if operands[1] and operands[2] are identical, so we must do this simultaneously.  */ replacements[0] = operands[0];
+     Doing just two replace_rtx calls naively would result in the second replacement undoing all that the first did if operands[1] and operands[2] are identical, so we must do this simultaneously.  */ replacements[0] = operands[0];